 Meningitis initially appears as a flu-like illness, with fever, headache, and sometimes a stiff neck.
 In the case of bacterial meningitis, the disease can become serious and even life-threatening in a matter of hours.

-The meninges are composed of three layers of connective tissue—the pia, the arachnoid, and the dura layers—that protect the brain and the cerebrospinal fluid that flows around the brain.
+The meninges are composed of three layers of connective tissue—the pia, the arachnoid, and the dura layers—that protect the brain and spinal cord and the cerebrospinal fluid that flows around them.
 Meningitis is an inflammation of the meninges that is usually caused by an infection.

 A clear, colorless fluid that surrounds the brain and spinal cord.
 To confirm a diagnosis of meningitis, a sample of CSF is withdrawn with a lumbar puncture (spinal tap), cultured, and examined under a microscope for bacteria or other signs of infection.